Zero-True/zero-true/CONTIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Communicate with the maintainers of the repo and let us know what you're planning on doing!
+We will have to maintain the features in the long run so we have to carefully consider what to add and what to leave as an external dependency.
+We are working on creating a way for users to create external components and plugins that can be installed... stay tuned for instructions on how to do that!

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

----

 # Welcome to GitHub Docs Contributing Guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on docs.github.com ✨.
+Any contribution you make will be reflected in zero-true!

 Read our [Code of Conduct](#code-of-conduct) to keep our community approachable and respectable.